award

 Photographic evidence can be incredibly powerful in proving liability.
 Make sure to capture images of the entire accident scene, including the positions of the vehicles, any property damage, and skid marks on the pavement.
 Also, take close-up shots of any damage to the vehicles involved and any visible injuries you sustained.
 These photos will help create a clear picture of the incident for insurance companies and in court.

-Tip: Take photos from multiple angles and distances to provide a complete view of the scene.
+Tip: Take photos from multiple angles and distances to capture the scene in its entirety.
 If the parking lot has specific features, such as narrow lanes or poorly marked parking spots, make sure to document these as well.

 2. Photos of the Property Damage